AI that works. Coming June 5, Asana redefines work management—again.Get early access

 What is visual project management?

-Visual project management is a way for you to organize and manage work in more visual layouts, such as timelines, Kanban boards, and calendars.
+Visual project management is a method to organize and manage work in more visual layouts, such as timelines, Kanban boards, calendars, and other graphical formats.
 Visual project management methodologies incorporate the same aspects as their non-visual counterparts—things like tasks, deadlines, and team members—but in a way that’s easier to track, view, and use.
 For example, where you might have sent a team member a to-do list in the past, you can instead add them to a visual project timeline with assigned tasks.

 Read: How to create a project timeline in 7 steps

 Visual project management provides at-a-glance insight into what everyone on your team is working on, when project deliverables are due, what your team milestones are, and more.
-It’s a more interactive form of work management that makes it easier to collaborate.
-There are lots of reasons to switch to or include visual project management formats into your work, including:
+It’s a more interactive form of work management that makes team collaboration easier.
+There are lots of reasons to switch to or include visual project management formats in your work, including:

 • Getting faster insights.
-You can quickly and easily digest information when the project status, metrics, and project tasks all in one place.
+You can quickly and easily digest information about the project status, metrics, and project tasks all in one shareable dashboard.

 • Coordinating as a team.
-Empower cross-functional collaboration by seeing everything in one place
+Empower cross-functional collaboration by seeing your overall project in one place

 • Making work accessible to all.
 Give executive stakeholders and leadership insight into your team's work (without them getting bogged down in the details).

 • Identifying potential blockers earlier.
-Visualize project dependencies, milestones, and blockers so you can address problems before they happen.
+Visualize task dependencies, milestones, and blockers so you can address problems before they happen.

-Regardless of what you choose, all three of these work best in a project management software.
-Depending on your project management tool, you can make any of these formats completely customizable, add automation, and use intuitive features, such as drag and drop builders.
+Regardless of what you choose, all three of these work best with project management software.
+Depending on your project management tool, you can make any of these formats completely customizable, add automation, and use intuitive features such as drag-and-drop builders.

 Read: How to use Asana Lists, Boards, Calendar, and Timeline View